basimkhajwal/TheZamboniChronicles/README.md

 - Maybe more player designs to choose from

 ###The Game Ideas
-The game still needs to be planned ..
+The game still needs to be planned .. need an idea soon

 ###Possible Additions
 - Lava that kills the player